-If the family reported zero income, the PHA will conduct an interim every 3 months as long as the family continues to report that they no income
+If the family reported zero income, the PHA will conduct an interim every 3 months as long as the family continues to report that they no income as decreased by any amount.

 If at the time of the annual reexamination, tenant declarations where used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the PHA will conduct and interims reexamination.